-Therefore the main tasks which the scheme-owner may feel he can implement using local labour would be:
+Therefore the main tasks which the scheme-owners may feel they can implement using local labour would be:

 - 1. Construction of the intake works

 - 2. Installation of the penstock pipe

 - 3. Construction of the powerhouse and tailrace

 - 4. Laying of electrical cabling